broadinstitute/depmap_omics/README.md

 We are looking for new samples in a range of workspaces.

-They are quite messy and might contains duplicates, contain broken file paths...
+They are quite messy and might contain duplicates and/or broken file paths...

 - We are thus looking at the bam files one by one and comparing them with our own bams.
 - We remove broken files, duplicates and add new version of a cell line's bam if we find some.